FAQ

 - What I can do with Redox?

-- How Redox is inspired by other systems?
+- How Redox was influenced by other systems?

 - What programs can Redox run?